Squirrel/OldSquirrelForWindows/specs/Implementation.md

-# Implementation (Well that all sounds great Pauls, but how we gonna do this?)
+# Implementation

 ## Major Pieces

 We need:

 - A client library, which includes the core update logic
-- An executable / PowerShell script to implement `Create-Release`
+- An executable / PowerShell script to implement `New-Release`
 - The actual Setup.exe that Create-Release hacks up, as well as any related implementation (WiX stuff?) that we need.